OnlyF0uR/ngdb/README.md

-# NGDB - Next Generateion Database
+# NGDB - Next Generation Database

 A RocksDB wrapper for Rust with ACID transactions, automatic backups, and distributed replication.